artmetla/DejaView/docs/deployment/deploying-bigtrace-on-kubernetes.md

 The deployment of Orchestrator requires two main steps: Building and pushing the images to Artifact Registry & deploying to the cluster.

 #### Building and uploading the Orchestrator image
-To build the image and push to Artifact Registry, first navigate to the perfetto directory and then run the following commands:
+To build the image and push to Artifact Registry, first navigate to the dejaview directory and then run the following commands:

 ```bash
 docker build -t bigtrace_orchestrator src/bigtrace/orchestrator